jtriley/StarCluster/docs/sphinx/plugins/ipython.rst

 Configuring a custom packer
 ***************************

-The default message packer for IPython parellel is based on the JSON format which is quite slow but will work out of the box.
+The default message packer for ``IPython.parallel`` is based on the JSON format which is quite slow but will work out of the box.
 It is possible to instead configure the faster ``'pickle'`` packer::